Dear Transportation SWATeam, [Sorry for the barrage of emails...this is the last one for this morning!]

 You are here

-Reduce F&S Vehicle Idling (In Progress)
+Reduce F&S Vehicle Idling (Ongoing)

 The Facilities & Services fleet vehicles have a tracking program installed which downloads vehicle usage data with every fueling visit.
 This data is being analyzed and shared with F&S directors.
 The directors work with their staff to educate and implement an idling reduction program.